Famous Social Workers in History

 There is no better place to enter into the spirit of this year’s theme than reflecting on the generations of social workers who have led us to where we are today.
 Learning about the progress made by famous social workers in history reminds us why social work matters so much in the lives of individuals, communities, and society.
 The strength, accomplishments and stories of these social work pioneers are the foundation that current social workers build upon as they look towards the future full of possibility.

-Consider the lives and legacies of seven key figures in the history of social work whose commitment to improving the lives of others still makes a positive difference in the world today.
+Consider the lives and legacies of seven key men and women in the history of social work whose commitment to improving the lives of others still makes a positive difference in the world today.

 Harris & Ewing.
 (1913).
 Julia Lathrop, Jane Addams, and Mary McDowell in Washington, 1913, on a suffrage mission on Capitol Hill [Photograph].
 Library of Congress, Washington, D.C.
 Retrieved from the Library of Congress online database.